Understanding FEMA Flood Zones

 Coastal High-Risk Zones (V Zones)

 V Zones represent the highest risk flood areas in the FEMA classification system.
-These are coastal areas subject to storm-induced wave action in addition to flooding from storm surge.
-The "V" stands for velocity, referring to the destructive force of waves that can cause significantly more damage than still-water flooding.
+These are coastal areas subject to storm-induced velocity wave action in addition to flooding from storm surge.
+The "V" refers to this velocity wave action, the destructive force of waves that can cause significantly more damage than still-water flooding.
 Properties in V zones face not only inundation but also the kinetic energy of breaking waves, which can destroy foundations, walls, and entire structures.
 Construction requirements in V zones are considerably more stringent than in A zones, typically requiring buildings to be elevated on pilings or columns rather than on fill or solid foundations.

 Zone V

 Zone V identifies coastal areas subject to a 1% annual chance of flooding with additional hazards from storm-induced wave action, but where no Base Flood Elevation has been determined.
 Similar to Zone A for inland areas, Zone V uses approximate study methods.
 These zones are found along ocean coastlines, lakeshores, and other large bodies of water where wind-driven waves can accompany flooding events.
-Flood insurance is mandatory, and structures must meet stringent coastal construction standards including elevation on properly anchored pilings or columns that allow wave action to pass beneath the building.
+Flood insurance is mandatory for federally regulated or government-backed mortgages, and structures must meet stringent coastal construction standards including elevation on properly anchored pilings or columns that allow wave action to pass beneath the building.

 Zone VE